Inverse monoids and immersions of $\Delta$-complexes: Properties of the loop monoid

-\begin{Proof} For the first part of the theorem, note that $M(X,P)$ is obtained as a factor of the free monoid $X \cup X^{-1} \cup P$ by the defining relations of inverse monoids and those introduced in the presentation --- these are all equations which, if they contain a letter in $P$, then they contain it on both sides.
-Therefore, to a word in $(X \cup X^{-1})^\ast$, one can only apply those relations which define the free inverse monoid on $X$.
+\begin{proof} Recall that $M(X,P)$ is obtained as a factor of the free monoid on $X \cup X^{-1} \cup P$ by the defining relations of inverse monoids and those introduced in the presentation; these are all equations which, if they contain a letter in $P$, then they contain it on both sides.
+Therefore, to a word in $(X \cup X^{-1})^\ast$, one can only apply those relations which define the free inverse monoid on $X$. \end{proof}

-The maximum group image of $M(X,P)$ has defining relations $bl({\rho}) = 1$ for each $2$-cell labeled by $\rho$, since the only idempotent of a group is the identity.
-But this is precisely a presentation of ${\pi}_{1}(B(X,P))$. \end{Proof}